MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-ionq.md

     }
     ```

 1. Submit the circuit to the IonQ target.
 The following example uses the IonQ simulator, which returns a `Job` object.
-For more information, see [Azure Quantum Job](xref:microsoft.quantum.optimization.job-reference).
+For more information, see [Azure Quantum job reference](xref:microsoft.quantum.optimization.job-reference).

     ```python
     target = workspace.get_targets(name="ionq.simulator")